Alloy Artifacts

 Fig. 2 shows a small notice of the company's incorporation, as published on page 1215 of the April 22, 1920 issue of Iron Age.

 The text notes the capital stock as $25,000 and identifies the company's attorney as J.N.
 Marshutz.
-Somewhat oddly, the notice doesn't mention the founders or provide the company address.
+Somewhat oddly, this notice doesn't mention the founders or provide the company address.

 [1920 Notice with Address for Snap-On Wrench Company]